QuinAsura/quinasura.github.io/about/index.md

 I worked under the guidance of [`Dr.M.Senthil Kumaran`](http://zentill.erfssn.org/) in his kickass lab at SSNCE where I had the leeway to explore and pursue my interests.

-I am also one of the core members of [`Electrical Research Fraternity`] (http://www.erfssn.org/our-achievements/).
+I am also one of the core members of [`Electrical Research Fraternity`](http://www.erfssn.org/our-achievements/).
 Follow the [link](http://www.erfssn.org/our-achievements/) to have a look at our achievements.

 I plan on pursuing an MS in `computer vision` with applications focused on control systems, AI, 3D-reconstruction and robotics.